 I have an overseas qualification.
 Can I apply for Associate registration?

 Your qualification needs to be a minimum of a BSc in Nutrition.
 You may need to apply for an NZQA assessment of your qualification to provide evidence.
 After arrival in New Zealand, you will need to have established networks with nutritionists and dietitians in your area, have found a mentor and state your intention for meeting the requirements for Stage 1 Associate Registration.
 This will be work experience or post-graduate study.
-You can apply for Associate Registration after working with your mentor for a year and studying or gaining work experience.
+You can apply for Stage 2 Associate Registration after working with your mentor for a year and studying or gaining work experience.

 What are the fields of expertise for Registration as a Nutritionist?